Frequently Asked Questions

 How do I get an urgent message to my child during the school day?

 We would ask you to avoid requesting routine messages to be passed to children wherever possible, this includes contacting them on their mobile device while they are in school.
-If a message is urgent, please telephone Reception (01482 648604) and the message will be passed on to your child.
+If a message is urgent, please telephone 01482 648604 select option 4 and relevant year group option and the message will be passed on to your child.

 What should my child do if he/she loses or misplaces something whilst at school?

 Your child should immediately inform a member of staff who will advise him/her what he/she should do.
-He/she should certainly check in Lost Property at Reception or with their House Leader.
+He/she should certainly check in Lost Property at Student Services or with their Year Leader.
 We strongly advise parents to mark all property with the child’s name in indelible ink or a sewn name label.

 What should I do if my child leaves something on the bus?